AConover/QTracker/README.md

 Code for QTracker, an ANN-based particle reconstruction system for use with the SeaQuest/SpinQuest spectrometer.

 This repository is split into three folders:
--Monte Carlo Generation Codes
+1.Monte Carlo Generation Codes
--Network training
+2.Network training
--Reconstruction code.
+3.Reconstruction code.

 ************************************************************************************************
 The Monte Carlo Generation code is for use with the Fun4All framework maintained by the SpinQuest collaboration.
 There are 12 scripts used for the current version.